msolefonte/tww2-vco2-main/docs/factions/lizardmen/README.md

 * **Short Victory Conditions**:
 	* Conquer, ally with or assimilate all provinces of Lustria
 	* Destroy factions
-	    * The Blessed Dread, Order of Loremasters, Clan Pestilens, THe Huntmarshal's Expedidion, Vampire Coast
+	    * The Blessed Dread, Order of Loremasters, Clan Pestilens, The Huntmarshal's Expedidion, The Awakened
-	* Construct 3 Star Chambers
+	* Own 20 Saurus units (All variants)
 * **Long Victory Conditions**:
 	* Conquer, ally with or assimilate all provinces of Lustria
 	* Destroy factions
-	    * The Blessed Dread, Order of Loremasters, Clan Pestilens, THe Huntmarshal's Expedidion, Vampire Coast, The Drowned, Cult of Pleasure, Naggarond, The Blessed Dread
+	    * Cult of Pleasure, The Blessed Dread, Order of Loremasters, Clan Pestilens, The Huntmarshal's Expedidion, The Awakened, The Drowned
-	* Construct 5 Star Chambers
+	* Construct the Vaults of the Old Ones and The Emerald Pools
-	* Construct the Vaults of the Old Ones
+	* Own 30 Saurus units (All variants)
 	* Defeat the Chaos Invasion
 	* Defeat Archaon